licky-licky/toji-no-miko-translations/docs/md/docs/A_Big_Brawl!_The_Christmas_Royale.md

 **Ellen:** Getting right to it, both the Five Traditions Unified Christmas Mock Battle and Yukari-sama granting any wish are real\!
 **Mihono:** That's crazy\!
 **Ellen:** It's just limited to anything Yukari-sama can make happen.
-**Mihono:** But that means Yukari-sama could cancel out my failing grades and makeup classes, right\!?
+**Mihono:** But that means Yukari-sama could cancel out my failing grades and makeup classes, right\!\?
 **Ellen:** That's what it means.
 Yukari-sama's so generous.
 **Mihono:** Then I might be able to win back my fun filled winter break...
 Probably\!
 **Ellen:** That's the spirit, MihoMiho\!